-Personalisation and choice is one of the seven principles of curriculum design and children and young people throughout their education will have the opportunity to discuss with their teacher the context in which they learn and how they will approach the learning.
-Staff will discuss new learning with the children at the beginning of a new topic and plan together the areas of specific focus, e.g. World War 2 - The Battle of Britain.
-This will be shared with parents/carers through the homework diary and parents/carers will be invited to support the learning by sharing resources from home, e.g. a ration book, or by visiting the school to deliver a talk.
+Personalisation and choice is one of the seven principles of curriculum design, Throughout their education, children and young people will have the opportunity to discuss with their teachers the context in which they learn and how they will approach the learning.
+Staff will discuss new learning with the children at the beginning of a new topic and plan together the areas of specific focus.
+Information about learning will be shared with parents/carers through our usual communication channels and parents/carers will be invited to support the learning by sharing resources from home or by visiting the school to engage in family learning activities.

-Parents/carers will be invited to share comment regarding the planned work for their child at various points throughout the year and are encouraged to feedback comment at any time through their child's homework diary.
+Parents/carers will be invited to share comment regarding the planned work for their child at various points throughout the year and are encouraged to provide feedback at any time.